DaTurr3t/mcctl/README.md

 - Instance ID: gives the server a specific name (ID) which can be used in other commands.
 - Type ID: Specifies the Minecraft server type.
 Automatically downloads the "jar"-File if not cached.
 - Memory (`-m`): The amount of memory a server gets.
 Defaults are set via the systemd unit explained in [Prerequisites](#prerequisites).
-- Properties (`-p`): Options for the `server.pproperties`-File.
+- Properties (`-p`): Options for the `server.properties`-File.
 Values with spaces can be quoted as shown above.

 The server is now created, but not running.
 For that, you can use the `start` command: